aws/aws-for-fluent-bit/README.md

 export CLOUDWATCH_PLUGIN_BRANCH="Your branch on your fork"
 ```

-Or for Firehose:
+Or for Kinesis Streams:
 ```
-export CLOUDWATCH_PLUGIN_CLONE_URL="Your GitHub fork clone URL" export CLOUDWATCH_PLUGIN_BRANCH="Your branch on your fork"
+export KINESIS_PLUGIN_CLONE_URL="Your GitHub fork clone URL" export KINESIS_PLUGIN_BRANCH="Your branch on your fork"
 ```

-Then run `make cloudwatch-dev` or `make firehose-dev` to build the image with your changes.
+Then run `make cloudwatch-dev` or `make kinesis-dev` to build the image with your changes.

-To run the integration tests on your code, run `make integ-cloudwatch-dev` or `make integ-firehose-dev`.
+To run the integration tests on your code, execute `make integ-cloudwatch-dev` or `make integ-kinesis-dev`.

 ## License